Course

 Concatenate Two StringsFind the Length of a StringCheck if Characters are Present in a StringExtract n Characters From a StringReplace Characters in a StringCompare two StringsConvert Factors to CharactersTrim Leading and Trailing WhitespacesVectors

-# Python program to check if the input number is odd or even.
+# the input number is odd or even.

-# If the remainder is 1, it is an odd number.
+# If remainder is 1, it is odd.

 Output 1